Kyanoxia/yugen-electron-wrapper/README.md

 ## Linux
 Download the most recent AppImage from the releases tab and launch it.
 If you so desire, you can create a desktop file for easy launch.
 A guide can be found here: https://www.maketecheasier.com/create-desktop-file-linux/

-## MacOS
+## macOS
-There is currently no MacOS build for this, since I do not have a proper codesign cert.
+~~There is currently no MacOS build for this, since I do not have a proper codesign cert.
 To build for MacOS, you need a mac-specific npm package and a developer account.
-You're welcome to compile this and do it yourself though :)
+You're welcome to compile this and do it yourself though :)~~ macOS Build coming soon ;)

 # Want to develop?
 ## Dependencies